adobe/target-python-sdk/delivery/markdown/api-description.md

 # Known Limitations
 1. There is no authentication for Target Delivery APIs.
 2. This API does not process cookies or redirect calls.
-3. Support for AP and Recs Activities: This API has two modes for fetching content - execute and prefetch mode.
-The prefetch mode can only be used for AB and XT activities.
-Don’t use the prefetch mode for Automated Personalization, Auto-Allocate, Auto-Target and Recommendations activty types.